Adeleh-Behboodi/neocortexapi/My cloud project/MyCloudProjectSample/Documentation/Experiment Specification - Adeleh Behboodi.md

-# Title of your SE Project - Azure Cloud Implementation
+# ML23/24-4 - Implement the Spatial Pooler SDR Reconstruction - Azure Cloud Implementation

 Use this file to describe your experiment.
 This file is the whole documentation you need.